-Walk into any wine shop in a major city and you’ll see these three terms on labels and shelf tags, sometimes interchangeably, sometimes with reverence.
-I’m going to tell you what they actually mean, starting with the most important disclosure: one of them is a regulated category with verifiable standards, one goes further than that, and one means whatever the producer using it decides it means on any given day.
+Walk into any wine shop in a major city and you’ll see these three terms on labels, sometimes interchangeably, sometimes with reverence.
+One of them is a regulated category with verifiable standards, one goes further than that, and one means whatever the producer using it decides it means on any given day.

 Organic Wine: What the Label Covers